 The default of 8.0GB is sometimes small, if there is going to be database work.
 Something like 12-16GB gives us a little breathing room.
 By default, the "Allocate entire disk now" box is checked.
 It is advisable to uncheck this box, as the performance gain is minimal, and this allows for smaller disk images.
 Letting the disk image grow only as needed will be particularly helpful in making any back-up of the image.
 Then proceed as usual.

 In the last screen here, Advanced options has been selected.The typical choices for a primary network interface would be either a Bridged device, as would be required for a static IP, or a NAT device, if no incoming connections are required.
+You are encouraged to use Virtual network 'default': NAT if at all possible and see the network section below for more details.
 Other characteristics, such as specific emulated devices for a NIC or a graphics card, can be selected by choosing to customize the configuration before installation.
 When everything is ready, hit "Finish" and go through the normal installation steps for the OS to be installed.

 In the first screenshot above, there are several buttons which can be used to manage an existing guest.
 Next to the "create" button, there are buttons to open, run, pause, shutdown, or pick types of shutdown.